 Most of these hypnosis scripts are in the public domain and have been collated on this site for use by clinical hypnotherapists, hypnotists, hypnosis students, stage hypnotists and those enthusiasts who are interested in the hypnotic arts.

-It is strongly suggested that hypnosis enthusiasts use these scripts for their own “self” hypnosis recordings, rather than creating recordings for other people.
-If you do not have certification or have not done formal training, consider doing the free hypnosis course.
+It is strongly suggested that hypnosis enthusiasts use these hypnosis scripts for their own “self” hypnosis recordings, rather than creating hypnotic recordings for other people.
+If you do not have certification or have not done formal training, consider doing this free hypnosis course.
 If you are a hypnotherapy / hypnosis student, also consider doing the free hypnosis course — you will find there are many useful tips that might give you an edge on your fellow students.

 DISCLAIMER & WARNING

 If you intend to use these hypnosis scripts for hypnosis and you (or a client) are receiving treatment for clinical depression, bi-polar, schizophrenia, or any other diagnosed disorder, you must discuss using hypnosis recording or scripts from this, or any other site with your health practitioner before you commence any hypnosis or self hypnosis sessions.
 The hypnosis scripts, hypnosis ebooks and general information about hypnosis on this site are not intended to be a substitute for seeking professional advice from a: